 Its coat color is a blend of black, brown, and white.

-A full-grown Puggle weighs between 18 – 30 pounds and reaches a height of 13 – 15 inches.
+As mentioned above a full-grown Puggle weighs between 18 – 30 pounds and reaches a height of 13 – 15 inches.

 If you need help picking the right crate size for your dog, check out this page for useful tips and information.